Mary Frances Creighton: Death

 Creighton was imprisoned at Sing Sing Prison to await execution.
 On the day of the execution (July 16, 1936) Creighton was suffering from hysterical paralysis and was given a morphine injection.
 Some reports state that she was completely unconscious when the electric chair was turned on.
+Appelgate, still protesting his innocence, was executed the same day.
+His last words were, "Before I die, I say I am innocent of this crime.
+God have mercy on Martin Littleton of Nassau County."
+Prior to her execution, one of her attorneys, Louis Schiff, asked her to clear Applegate of murder if he was not involved.
+However, Creighton said she had told the truth.

 In media

-The case and Mary Frances Creighton were showcased on the true crime TV show Deadly Women (season 5 episode 4) on the episode "Matriarchs of Murder".
+The case and Mary Frances Creighton were showcased on the true crime TV show Deadly Women (season 6, episode 4) on the episode "Matriarchs of Murder".